hacks-guide/finalize/docs.md

 If BACKUPFLAG is triggered at the same time, "Setup complete!*" will take priority.
 The bottom screen will still warn the user that CIA installation has been skipped.

-This flag can only be triggered by the user creating the file, and is intended to be used for debugging purposes (i.e. CIA installation works fine through GodMode9).
+This flag can only be triggered by the user creating the file, and is intended to be used for debugging purposes (i.e. CIA installation works fine through FBI).

 ### Checksums (finalize.gm9) and changelog